saguileran/FishClassification/README.md

 ## Exploring DataSets

-The datasets are explored using signal processing and matlab.
+The datasets are explored using matlab signal processing toolkit.
+The audio file is imported, resampled at 10000, and the Fourie transforme have been aplied calculating the time, frequency, and power spectrum, a mean can be done to dwarf the vaiales lenght.

-Importing the audio data and applying the Fourier transform is implement in the code Data.m.
+The Data.m file outputs are the metadata and the spectrum time series.

 ```Matlab
 clear all